Pantagrueliste/Avvisi-del-Levante/index.md

 # Ottoman Avvisi (Resources for research on the Avvisi from Levante)
-Authors: Pamir Sen, Clément Godbarge
+Authors: Pamir Sen, Clément Godbarge.

 ## Resources for Research on Ottoman *Avvisi*